dkorolev/dotfiles/README.md

 sudo ./dkorolev_govern_user.sh {name}
 ```

-Then log in as this user in Gnome and:
+Log in as this user in Gnome.
+In there:

+* Launch Chromium.
+This creates its config dir.
+* Close Chromium and start it again.
+This offers to set it as the default browser.
+* Pin it to the dash is wanted.
+* Close it.

+Then run:

 ```
 ./dkorolev_setup_user.sh
 ```

+Done!

 ## One-Liner for system setup